blake-gilmore/blake-gilmore/README.md

 Currently working on:

-- 🤖 Building Slack bots with Python.
+- 🤖 Building Slack bots and Google Workspace automation with Python.
 - 🌐 Developing websites with React.
 - 📚 Tackling various school projects with Java and C++.